 The number of oil rigs in the U.S. decreased by seven this week, according to data released by oilfield services company Baker Hughes on Friday.

-Number of oil rigs, which indicates short-term production for near future, decreased by seven to reach 684 for the week ending Nov.8, from 691 in the previous week when it fell by 5.
+Number of oil rigs, which indicates short-term production for near future, decreased by eight to reach 670 for the week ending Jan.
+3, from 677 in the previous week.